-Caveat: don't confuse a Trac environment directory with the source code repository directory.
+Note: don't confuse a Trac environment directory with the source code repository directory.

-This is a common beginners' mistake.
-It happens that the structure for a Trac environment is loosely modelled after the Subversion repository directory structure, but those are two disjoint entities and they are not and must not be located at the same place.
+It happens that the above structure is loosely modelled after the Subversion repository directory structure, but they are not and must not be located at the same place.